Below we describe how easy it is to install an FWCloud system and how we can have it fully operational in a matter of just a few minutes.

 It's not necessary that these URL are domain names, they can also be IP addresses using self-signed TLS certificates for encrypt the communications.

 However, we must bear in mind that if we use self-signed certificates, the browser will display a warning message indicating that we are accessing an insecure site and, in addition, in Firefox, the FWCloud-UI communication with FWCloud-API in direct mode will not work because of the browser's security directives.

-Therefore, we recommend using for both URLs a couple of host names with their corresponding certificates, issued by a valid certificate authority, such as Let's Encrypt.
+Therefore, in direct mode API access we recommend using for both URLs a couple of host names with their corresponding certificates, issued by a valid certificate authority, such as Let's Encrypt.

 Regarding the API access modes, we recommend using the proxy mode, it simplifies interaction with the user terminal and avoids problems with self-signed certificates like the one that we have already explained with Firefox web browser.

 We also have to keep in mind that we can have the two main components FWCloud-UI and FWCloud-API on different servers, they do not need to be installed on the same one.